simov/purest/README.md

 **Note:** Keep in mind that you should not use the actual method names as alias names.

-**Note:** Your alias methods override any previously defined alias method with the same name.
+**Note:** Your alias methods override any previously defined aliases with the same name.

 ## Streaming